Zero-Tang/NoirVisor/src/svm_core/readme.md

 Exception interception is optional: it is only intercepted if the User Hypervisor specifies so.
 The `#SX` and `#MC` are exceptions to this rule: `#SX` must be intercepted in that this means an `INIT` signal has arrived - unless the guest sets `R_INIT` bit in `VM_CR` MSR, `#SX` should neither be injected to guest nor be transfered to the host - and `#MC` must be intercepted in that this is a physical-hardware-issued exception, which must be taken by host interrupt handler.

 ### Nested Page Fault
 Nested Page Fault, usually abbreviated as `#NPF`, indicates that a wrong physical address is accessed.
 NoirVisor would not handle `#NPF` itself, but transfer the interception to the host.
-In addition, information like fetched instruction bytes, access information, etc., would be recorded.
+In addition, information like fetched instruction bytes, access information, etc., would be recorded. \

+#### Instruction Decode
+In NoirVisor x Columbia Crossover Event, `#NPF` fault is now associated with MMIO (Memory-Mapped I/O).
+For any `#NPF`s which are not instruction fetches, instructions will be decoded by disassembler in order to extract MMIO operation details.

+- If an instruction triggers `#NPF` read-fault, decode the size of source operand (which is the memory referenced by MMIO) and get the metadata of the destination operand.
+- If an instruction triggers `#NPF` write-fault, decode the size of destination operand (which is the memory referenced by MMIO) and get the metadata of the source operand.
+- Decode the instruction length for this MMIO instruction.

 ## Accessing Guest Physical Pages
 NoirVisor does not keep GPA-to-HVA translation on track.
 However, NoirVisor, if installed as a Type-II hypervisor, loads a special page table that maps both an identity map of physical memory and regular system memory.
 Therefore, when NoirVisor has to operate the guest pages, the only required actions are translating the GVA to HPA.
 Not to mention if NoirVisor is installed as a Type-I hypervisor, only HPA can be accessed.